Paginating Magento catalogs without OFFSET

 // before the next batch is fetched

-}Per-batch memory stays bounded — roughly 5–10 MB for 1,000 rows in my case.
-The database does constant-cost range scans.
-The caller never has to know how many products exist.
+Memory per batch stays small — around 5–10 MB for 1,000 rows in my case.
+The database runs constant-cost range scans.
+The caller does not need to know how many products exist.

-- Database side: genuinely constant-cost per page, regardless of page depth
+• Database side: truly constant cost per page, no matter the page depth

-- Total memory through the full iteration: still O(n) unless you also stream the output
+• Total memory through the full loop: still grows with catalog size, unless you also stream the output to disk

-The first two are huge wins on their own.
-Don't oversell the third.
+The first two are big wins on their own.
+Do not overstate the third.

-Keyset pagination is the right default for any iteration that:
+Keyset pagination is the right default for any loop that:

 The one-line version

 Use WHERE pk > :lastId ORDER BY pk ASC LIMIT n instead of OFFSET, and yield your batches from a generator function.
-Your catalog walkers will stop slowing down as the catalog grows.
+Your catalog loops will stop slowing down as the catalog grows.

 Source for the module that uses this technique: github.com/iamrobindhiman/magento2-module-llms-txt.